perry1805/amp_demo_repo/README.md

-# Pracctice repo for learning git
+# Practice repo for learning git

 - git branch
+- is this the right accout now?